-I will illustrate the following methods of depreciation: straight-line, units of production, double-declining balance, and sum of the years' digits.
+I will illustrate the following methods of depreciation: straight-line, units-of-production, double-declining-balance, and sum-of-the-years'-digits.
 These methods can be used for financial reporting.
 (The depreciation methods for income tax purposes are not illustrated.)

-Units of production: Depreciable cost of $90,000 divided by 100,000 parts = $0.90 per part.
-In 2019 the company produces 12,000 parts X $0.90 = $10,800 of depreciation.
-In 2020 the company produces 30,000 parts X $0.90 = $27,000 of depreciation.
-Continue until accumulated depreciation reaches $90,000.
-Download our Units of Activity (Production) Form and Template.
+Depreciable cost of $90,000 divided by 100,000 units = $0.90 per unit.
+In 2019, the company produces 12,000 units X $0.90 = $10,800 of depreciation.
+In 2020, the company produces 30,000 units X $0.90 = $27,000 of depreciation.
+Continue until the accumulated depreciation reaches $90,000.
+Download our Units-of-Activity (Production) Method Form and Template.

-Double-declining balance: Straight-line depreciation rate is 20% (100% divided by 5 years).
-Double the straight-line rate is 40% (20% X 2).
+The straight-line depreciation rate is 20% (100% divided by 5 years).
+Double the straight-line rate = 40% (20% X 2).
 This rate is applied to the book value of the asset at the beginning of each year.
-(Book value is cost minus accumulated depreciation.)
-For the year 2019 the double-declining balance depreciation is: beginning book value of $100,000 X 40% = $40,000.
-In 2020 the calculation is: beginning book value of $60,000 X 40% = $24,000.
+(Book value is the asset's cost minus its accumulated depreciation.)
+For the year 2019, the double-declining-balance depreciation is: beginning book value of $100,000 X 40% = $40,000.
+For the year 2020, the calculation is: beginning book value of $60,000 X 40% = $24,000.
 Continue until the accumulated depreciation reaches $90,000.
-Download our Double Declining Balance Form and Template.
+Download our Double-Declining-Balance Method Form and Template.

-Sum of the years' digits: Add the digits in the years of useful life: 5+4+3+2+1 = 15.
-In the first year (2019) multiply 5/15 times the depreciable cost of $90,000 = $30,000 of depreciation.
-In 2020 multiply 4/15 times $90,000 = $24,000.
-In 2021 multiply 3/15 times $90,000, and so on.
+Add the digits in the years of useful life: 5+4+3+2+1 = 15.
+In the first year (2019), multiply 5/15 times the depreciable cost of $90,000 = $30,000 of depreciation.
+In 2020, multiply 4/15 times $90,000 = $24,000.
+In 2021, multiply 3/15 times $90,000, and so on.